Do your kids love to draw?

 Now it’s your turn to join the fun!

-On “Draw with Drew (and Rosie!),” these two avid artists tackle a new drawing subject each week.
-They also offer hints to help make your kids’ artwork the best it can be.
+On “Draw with Drew (and Rosie),” these two avid artists tackle different drawing subjects and offer hints to help make your kids’ artwork the best it can be.

 Have your child draw along with Drew and Rosie.
-Then, you can share the finished picture on social media using the hashtag #DrawWithDrew, or email it to email@example.com.
-They might be named a TFK Art Director of the Week, or be featured in a special issue of Time for Kids.
+Then, you can share the finished picture on social media using the hashtag #DrawWithDrew, or email it to firstname.lastname@example.org.
 (Parents: Please include first name only, if any, on the art itself.)*

 This show was made in collaboration with our Creativity Partner, Adobe.